 The energy and low carbon sectors in Scotland support hundreds of thousands of jobs and generated £45.7bn in turnover for Scotland in 2015.
-For the Highlands and Islands, the transition to a low carbon economy represents a very significant economic, social and industrial opportunity.
-Our oil and gas industry will continue to play a key role in supplying energy, but will also afford the skills and expertise to support our transition to a highly productive, low carbon future.
+For the Highlands and Islands, the transition to a carbon neutral economy represents a very significant economic, social and industrial opportunity.
+Our oil and gas industry will continue to play a key role in supplying energy, but will also afford the skills and expertise to support our transition to a highly productive, carbon neutral future.
 Low carbon and renewable energy are both fast-growing areas of opportunity and significant contributors to Scotland’s economy.
 A sustainable and successful energy sector in the H&I will underpin wider regional economic growth.

 Oil and gas activity has long been a contributor to the economy of the Highlands and Islands, and businesses and institutions based in the region have a successful track record in the sector that extends over 40 years.
 Strategic proximity to key projects/assets in the Northern North Sea and Atlantic Frontier, lower cost bases and a culture of innovation are all contributing to the region playing a critical role in securing the long-term future of the UKCS and increasing Scotland’s oil and gas exports to 60% of total activity by 2020.